Really easily accessible: The arrival in the Olympiaregion

 If you like to travel individually and want to take advantage of the good accessibility, you are on the right track with your car.
 Especially on heavily frequented travel weekends or when a large number of vacationers have one and the same destination in the south in mind, a stop in the Olympiaregion Seefeld is worthwhile.
 The region has as many beautiful places to offer as the more southern holiday destinations, but there, traffic jams and long journeys are part of the daily program.
 Those who want to avoid exactly this heavy travel traffic, roadblocks and traffic controls should spend their next holiday in the Olympiaregion Seefeld.
 Enjoy relaxing power places full of peace, tranquility and an easy arrival here in our region!

-Find more news und information about the heavy holiday traffic bans around Tyrol (spoiler: the traffic bans do not affect our region).
+There will be some traffic bans in winter 2019/20 on weekends around Tyrol.
+Spoiler: these traffic bans do not affect our region!
+More news and information can be found here.
+But first of all a The bans do not apply for the Fernpassstraße (B 179) and the Zirlerberg (B 177) .
+You can find more news und information about the heavy holiday traffic bans around Tyrol.
 Here you can read all about arriving by car.
 Last but not least, here you can find everything about travelling to the Olympiaregion Seefeld.

 … We wish you a good journey and a pleasant arrival in our region!